 Save and exit the file.

-Secure the password file by changing its permissions:
+Secure the password file:

 sudo chmod 600 /etc/postfix/sasl_passwd